 There is always a possibility that emergencies will occur, such as fire.
 Children are not self-reliant during an emergency.
 Childcare employees are therefore not only responsible for their own safety during an emergency, but also for that of the children.
 This creates extra pressure on the organizational capacity of childcare employees during a disaster.
-HappyKids has a clear and concise evacuation plan.
+The location has a clear and concise evacuation plan.
 It is good for parents to be aware of this plan, not only to know that the children are well taken care of at those times, but also in case you are present at the location at that time and feel so you suddenly find yourself in the middle of an emergency.
 Knowledge and skills of first aid in the event of accidents are indispensable in childcare.
-There are sufficient first aiders and emergency response personnel present every day.
+There are sufficient first aiders and emergency response staff present every day.
 The necessary equipment such as first aid kits, fire extinguishers, etc. is also available.
-There is an AED in the building.
+An AED is available at most locations.

 A practical exercise is organized annually for the staff (pedagogical staff) and the children.
-Each exercise is evaluated and adjustments are made if necessary.
+Every exercise is evaluated.

-You will find the evacuation plan available for inspection at the branch.
+You will find the evacuation plan available for inspection at the branch and for employees on the employee section of our website.